 The increase in demand for Intel’s CPU’s is the result of datacentre’s demanding more of Intel’s Xeon processors, overworking their capacity and leading to a severe technological drought of certain crucial products.
-This has saturated Intel’s production capacity.
+This has saturated Intel’s production capacity resulting in an Intel CPU shortage.

 The lack of supply has caused pricing to soar over the last two weeks; traders are buying CPU’s from websites and anywhere that they can in order to capitalise on the market situation and fulfill the demand for non-price sensitive customers.
 The results of this are consumers and business customers alike will see an increase in the cost of CPU’s.